-The following factors have influenced Ingham ISD's financial status at June 30, 2022.
+The following factors have influenced Ingham ISD's financial status at June 30, 2023.

-- > The General Education fund experienced an overall increase in revenue and expenditures primarily related to an increase in grant funding through the expansion of the Great Start Readiness Program or GSRP, the addition of the Heath Resource Advocates or HRA grant funding which was disbursed throughout the county and an increase in usage of the substitute teacher regionalized consortium.
-There was also continued expansion with early literacy funding and school mental health services.
-The district received modest increase in property tax revenue partially offset by a loss in investment earnings. - ➤ The Special Education Fund experienced a modest increase in property tax revenue generated from the existing levy partially offset by a loss in investment earnings.
-In the prior year, transportation costs were reduced significantly due to COVID, resulting in State Aid revenue timing differences that reduced funding available for local districts in 2021-22; however, State Aid revenue was set aside in anticipation of this reduction.
-The existing Special Education ISD Plan with constituent districts provides for a targeted fund balance and cash flow, while maximizing payments to districts. - ➤ The Career and Technical Education fund experienced in 2021-22 a modest increase in property tax revenue which was partially offset by a loss in investment earnings.
+- > The General Education fund experienced an overall increase in revenue and expenditures primarily related to an increase in grant funding through the continued expansion of the Great Start Readiness Program or GSRP, an increase of the Heath Resource Advocates or HRA grant funding which was disbursed throughout the county and an increase in usage of the substitute teacher regionalized consortium.
+There was also a one-time pass through of funding to the retirement system.
+The district received a modest increase in property tax revenue and a significant increase in investment earnings. - > The Special Education Fund experienced a modest increase in property tax revenue generated from the existing levy and a significant increase in investment earnings.
+In the current year, there was a substantial increase in State Aid revenue directed toward special education.
+There was also a one-time pass through of funding to the retirement system.
+The existing Special Education ISD Plan with constituent districts provides for a targeted fund balance and cash flow, while maximizing payments to districts.

+- > The Career and Technical Education fund experienced a modest increase in property tax revenue and a significant increase in investment earnings.
 State Aid vocational education funding also increased over the prior year.
-In addition, the Career and Technical Education fund made a planned reduction of fund balance with an increase in the capital projects transfer over the prior year for the multi- year construction project. - ➤ The 2022 Capital Projects fund was started in 2021-22 as the district issued a \$14.5 million non-voted bond and broke ground on a multi-year construction project that will enhance facilities and learning environments for all students at Ingham ISD.
+There was also a one-time pass through of funding to the retirement system.
+In the prior year, the Career and Technical Education fund made a planned reduction of fund balance through a larger capital projects transfer for the multi- year construction project that is on-going in the current year. - ➤ The 2022 Capital Projects fund that was started in 2021-22 with the issuance of a \$14.5 million non-voted bond recorded expenditures for the progress on a multi-year construction project that will enhance facilities and learning environments for all students at Ingham ISD.